TicClick/observatory/TESTING.md

 2. open its GitHub Store page[^1] and install it on a selected repository.
 3. list of events sent to the app is available on `https://github.com/settings/apps/{app name}/advanced`.

+## nginx setup

+see `dev/example.nginx` to avoid being a web framework canary

 ## port forwarding

 (this can probably be boiled down to just a single `ssh` command, but I'm not very good at juggling `-L`s and `-R`s)